liip/blog_liip_ch_posts/2013/mezzanine-cms-hackday.md

 With the very limited time we still got we added a Teacher profile (one to one relationship to Django User) and role, so that we could easily add some permission checks.
 Again fairly straightforward.

+On the front-end side, Mezzanine uses Bootstrap by default, which gives a good starting point to layout your content.
+The basic theme is easily extendable/overridable by simply creating new/extending existing templates.
+(For the Symfony2 lovers around, Twig was much inspired by Django templating system, so you'll feel at home).

 I personally had so much fun that i added student registration / subscription to activities on my spare time!

-Mezzanine seems like a very nice way to tackle the CMS issue: provide devs a very thin layer containing necessary behaviours (ie. Sluggable, Displayable, Ownable..) as well as image management, and leaving you handle the rest through usual Django.
+Mezzanine seems like a very nice way to tackle the CMS issue: provide devs a very thin layer containing necessary behaviours (ie. Sluggable, Displayable, Ownable..) as well as image management, and leaving you handle the rest through usual Django code.
 I only wish they would put some effort on i18n so that more is offered out of the box...
 Thumbs up!